Scubaman911/PyArch/fastapi_app/README.md

 The tests run with Pytest, modify and add tests to `./backend/app/app/tests/`.

-If you use GitLab CI the tests will run automatically.

 #### Local tests

 Start the stack with this command: